Interview by Živa Brglez

-What was the biggest challenge you’ve faced for the development of a particular project?
+What was the biggest challenge you’ve faced in the development of a particular project?

 What directions do you see taking your work into?

 Somehow it is both frighteningly reductive and resiliently proliferative.
-To me, it encapsulates what we experience as consumers, as citizens, as data and I’m on a mission to make an incubator for the vegetariat.
+To me, it encapsulates what we experience as consumers, as citizens, and as data, and I’m on a mission to make an incubator for the vegetariat.

 You couldn’t live without…